 This course consists of two types of sessions:

 - Six seminar sessions led by Professor Neiberg

 - Four pedagogy sessions with a Gilder Lehrman Master Teacher

 - The optional readings for each seminar session are listed on the “Resources” tab on the course page.

 - Please note: Participants are not required to read or purchase any print materials.
 Quizzes are based on the content of the seminar recordings rather than the readings.

 - Affiliate Rate: $24.99 (Learn more about Gilder Lehrman’s Affiliate School and Public Library Affiliate programs)

 - After your purchase, you may access your course by signing in and visiting the “Community” tab at the top of the Gilder Lehrman Institute homepage.

-- If you have additional questions about The World at War or the Gilder Lehrman self-paced course program, please click here to contact us.
+- If you have additional questions about The World at War or the Gilder Lehrman self-paced course program, please visit our FAQ page or click here to contact us.

 Michael S. Neiberg